IngoKl/python-programming-for-linguists/README.md

 In this workshop, consisting of five videos, several exercises, and a live session, you will be introduced to Python.
 After a short general introduction to programming as well as Python, we will utilize Python to solve several (corpus) linguistic exercises.

-This workshop is specifically targeted towards people who have no prior experience programming.
+This workshop is specifically targeted towards people who have **no prior experience programming**.
 While this workshop is not intended to make you a programmer, you will gain a fundamental understanding of how programming works and how to proceed should you want to deepen your knowledge and skills.

 Please **be aware** that this workshop was specifically designed as **a first introduction to programming for non-coders and linguists** and not as a fully-fledged Python course.
 Therefore, we will take some shortcuts, disobey some best practices, and hide away quite a few of the underlying complexities.
 If you are interested in a more thorough introduction or want to deepen your already existing knowledge, please refer to the final video in which I present many great resources.